 As his kingdom is being threatened by the Turks, young prince Vlad Tepes must become a monster feared by his own people in order to obtain the power needed to protect his own family, and the families of his kingdom.

 The son of a virtual world designer goes looking for his father and ends up inside the digital world that his father designed.
 He meets his father's corrupted creation and a unique ally who was born inside the digital world.

 A factory worker, Douglas Quaid, begins to suspect that he is a spy after visiting Rekall - a company that provides its clients with implanted fake memories of a life they would like to have led - goes wrong and he finds himself on the run.

 The siblings Hansel and Gretel are left alone in the woods by their father and captured by a dark witch in a candy house.
 However they kill the witch and escape from the spot.
 Years later, the orphans have become famous witch hunters.
-When eleven children go missing in a small village, the Mayor summons Hansel and Gretel to rescue them, and they save the red haired Mina from the local sheriff that wants to burn her accusing Mina of witchcraft.
-Soon they discover that the Blood Moon will approach in three days and the powerful dark witch Muriel is the responsible for the abduction of children.
+When eleven children go missing in a small village, the Mayor summons Hansel and Gretel to rescue them, and they save the red haired Mina from the local sheriff who wants to burn her, accusing Mina of witchcraft.
+Soon they discover that the Blood Moon will approach in three days and the powerful dark witch Muriel is responsible for the abduction of children.
 She intends to use the children together with a secret ingredient in a Sabbath to make the coven of witches protected against the fire.
 Meanwhile Hansel and Gretel disclose secrets about their parents.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 41 of 74 people found this review helpful.

 Was this review helpful to you?